CS

 Feature Showdown

-The Land Rover Defender OCTA features a 13.1-inch touchscreen, while the Mercedes-Benz G-Class gets a 12.3-inch display.
+The Land Rover Defender OCTA features a 11.4-inch touchscreen paired with a 12.3-inch digital dash, while the Mercedes-Benz G-Class gets a 12.3-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Land Rover Defender OCTA stands out with panoramic roof, heated front seats, ventilated seats, power tailgate and Meridian audio that you will not find on the Mercedes-Benz G-Class.
 The Mercedes-Benz G-Class counters with head-up display and Burmester audio.
 Which feature set matters more depends on your daily routine and priorities.